in

 These glycated end-products ultimately damage the kidneys, liver, eyes, heart, blood vessels, and any organ of the body.

 Individuals suffering from diabetes type one need insulin treatment to live a healthy life.
-Certain individuals with type two diabetes should likewise need insulin treatment to control their glucose levels and keep away from complications of diabetes.
+Certain individuals with type 2 diabetes should likewise need insulin treatment to control their glucose levels and keep away from complications of diabetes.

 Types of insulin